clgrogan/DukeHTML_CSS/README.md

 # Duke HTML and CSS Exercises and Code Along

-## Duke University course Programming Foundations with JavaScript, HTML and CSS on Coursera
+For Duke University's course Programming Foundations with JavaScript, HTML and CSS on Coursera